The British Values

 Pupil questionnaires have been used by subject leaders to prioritise actions and to evaluate the success/impact of change.
 This is an area school is keen to develop further.

 The School Council plays an active part of the decision making process at Brockley Primary School.
 Members are voted for by their peers and they regularly feature as a part of the whole school decision making process, taking and sharing information from their weekly meetings and then presenting back their findings in order that opinion can be sought.
+Further information can be found on the School Council Webpage.

 The Rule of Law

-A consistently applied Behaviour Policy is shared with the children.
+A consistently applied Behaviour Policy is decided with the children.
 ‘The Brockley Way’ is reinforced regularly and opportunities are sought frequently to praise positive choices, through the use of raffle tickets.
 Pupils’ modelling behaviour consistent with the school’s high expectations are recognised and used as role models to others.
 Through assemblies and the school’s PSHE curriculum, children develop an understanding of law appropriate to their age.
 Access to high quality text gives pupils a safe way of exploring the ‘breaking’ of laws and an opportunity to discuss consequences when this occurs.
 Pupils are taught explicitly that laws keep us safe and our PSHE curriculum enables pupils the opportunity to recognise when they do and do not feel safe.

 Visits from other external agencies such as the Fire service, Health professionals and ‘People who help us’ reinforces their understanding of the responsibilities held by various professions.